Degree Completion Options

 Eligibility and Screening

-Admission to this option is a collaborative decision between the Towson University Department of Nursing and the respective community college.
+Admission to this option is a collaborative decision between the TU's Department of Nursing and the respective community college.
 Prospective students in the ATB option are required to have a minimum GPA of 3.00 on a 4.00 scale in the community college’s required admission courses.
 Eligible students are recruited from those already accepted to the respective community college’s nursing program.
 Students are expected to follow a plan of study developed collaboratively between faculty and administrative members at both institutions.